 January 25, 2013

-Check out what it looked like when I brought it home.
-Total 1990's magenta awesomeness.
+Here's what it looked like when I first brought it home.
+Like a little magenta time capsule straight from 1991.

-I found it for $3 at the thrift store, and it was a custom framed print with a nice shape and good size mat.
+Luckily, it was only a few bucks, and it was a custom framed print with a nice shape and good size mat.
 I knew it would be perfect for what I had in mind.

-It was super easy to make.
-All you need is a frame, a mat, some paper, hot glue, and some sequins.
-Easy peasy.
+It was super easy to make, too.
+All you need is a silver spray paint, white spray paint, a frame, a mat, some paper, hot glue, and some sequins.

-I decided to spray paint my frame silver, spray paint the mat white, and then use the backside of the art to glue my sequins to.
+Next, spray paint the frame silver, spray paint the mat white, and then use the backside of the old art for your new art.
 I chose to use Rust-Oleum Flat White for the mat so that it wouldn't stick to the glass.
 I've had problems with that before, and have found that flat white spray paint works great for this.

 Now for the art.
 I found it helpful to draw a little guide on the backside of artwork.
-The original print was actually glued to a foamboard, so it was the perfect surface for my purposes.
+The original print was actually glued to a foamboard, so it was the perfect surface for my new art.

-You can really design any shape/pattern/whosamawhatsit you want.
-I chose to make this.
-I don't know what it is....half chevron/half herringbone.
-So, sketch your design with a pen.
-I used a ruler to help.
+You can really design any shape or pattern you want.
+I chose to make a herringbone pattern.
+I sketched out my design with a pen, using a ruler to help.
 No one will ever see your lines, so don't worry about messing up.

 Then, cut stripes of paper (I used an exacto knife) to fit the next row.
 Glue those on as well.
 This will cover up parts of your last row of sequins and make a nice clean line.